 When the sun rose 10 years ago on a hot August morning, change was in the air.
 Bus drivers were heading out on brand new routes.
 Nutrition workers were starting from scratch as they planned students’ meals.
 Principals and teachers were preparing to welcome students for the first time to a school they’d always known, but now it was different.
 It was the first day of school, Aug.
-26, 2009, in the first school district to be created in Utah in 100 years.
+26, 2009, in the first school district to be created in Utah in nearly 100 years.
 The momentum of days and weeks leading up to this important day in Canyons District began two years earlier, on Nov.
 6, 2007, when residents of Cottonwood Heights, Draper, Midvale, Sandy and the town of Alta voted to create a new school district with a blank slate and a mandate from the people that it be responsive to the community and guided by innovative ideals.
 From that historic vote and those first days, the Canyons Board of Education has directed its vision toward one clear goal: to help every student graduate college- and career-ready in a world-class school District built on the tenets of student achievement, community engagement, customer service, innovation and fiscal accountability.
-With these guiding principles, CSD, as one of the largest school district in Utah, has kept close to the desires of its original founders — the patrons of Canyons School District — in creating learning environments with cutting-edge technological capabilities, instructional scaffolding that supports teachers and administrators, and developing innovative programs that lead students to educational and personal success.
+With these guiding principles, CSD, as one of the largest school district’s in Utah, has kept close to the desires of its original founders — the patrons of Canyons School District — in creating learning environments with cutting-edge technological capabilities, instructional scaffolding that supports teachers and administrators, and developing innovative programs that lead students to educational and personal success.

 As CSD’s first superintendent, Dr. David Doty, wasted no time building the groundwork for a new District that was determined to research and implement the best ways of operating, rather than following old traditions.
-In a short time, math and reading curriculums were streamlined in each school so that teachers in any given grade were using the same materials for instruction.
+In a short time, math and reading curriculums were streamlined in each school so that teachers in any given grade were using the same materials and assessments for instruction.
 Key pieces were put into place to realign school boundaries so that sixth-graders would enter middle school and ninth-graders would enter high school, and a new standard for graduation in CSD was implemented through the creation of Advanced and Honors Diplomas.
-In 2010, Canyons successfully a $250 million bond campaign to start an ambitious school-improvement program to upgrade and replace aging schools.
+In 2010, Canyons’ voters approved a $250 million bond campaign to start an ambitious school-improvement program to upgrade and replace aging schools.